The fdisk command on Linux Explained

 On the fdisk command prompt, we use the d command to delete a partition.
 The d command needs the partition number.
 By default, it selects the last partition.

-Let us delete the partitions, we created in this exercise.
+Let us delete the partitions we created in this exercise.

 Use the w command to save the updated partition information.

-save change
+Saving change

 Run the partprobe command to update the kernel and use the lsblk command again to verify the delete operation.

-save change
+Saving change

 As we can see in the above output, the partitions we made in this exercise have gone.